 - 1. When mounting always do so from the left hand side of the horse.
 Ensure that a staff member holds onto the horse when you are mounting.
 In your left hand hold onto the reins and a piece of the horses mane directly in front of the saddle, with your right hand hold onto the knee pad on the right hand side of the horse (saddle).
 Place your left foot in the stirrup and lift yourself forward, swing your right leg over the top of the saddle and gently sit on the saddle. - 2.
 To hold onto the reins face the palm of your hand towards you and run the rein from the horses mouth (bit) underneath your smallest figure, through the palm of your hand and over the top of your thumb.
 Ensure the reins are held in front of the saddle low down and of the length that when pulled towards you are firm on the horses mouth by the time your hands have reached the front (pommel) of the saddle. - 3.
 Place only the ball of your foot in the stirrup with your heals lower than the end of your toes and looking over the top of your knee you should be able to see the tip of your toes. - 4.
 To turn the horse left straighten your left arm and lock elbow in and pull the rein out to the left with the pressure on the horses mouth leading the horse in that direction and the same procedure to turn right. - 5.
-To halt the horse lean back in the saddle whilst pulling the reins back and ensuring your feet are kept forward of your body. - 6.
+To halt the horse lean back in the saddle whilst pulling the reins back and ensuring your feet are kept forward of your body.
+Further explain that once horse is halted then pressure on reins need to be released or the horse may walk backwards.
+If the latter occures then releasing the pressure will stop the same. - 6.
 To move the horse in a forward direction squeeze lightly using the heels of your feet on either side of the horse in the flanks.
 You may need to tap lightly on the quiter horses should they not respond. - 7.
 When dismounting the horse, ensure (where possible) that a staff members holds onto the horse when you are doing so.
 Take both feet out of the stirrups, hold onto the reins in your left hand and hold onto a piece of the horses mane, with your right hand hold onto the knee pad of the saddle and gently lean forward and swing your legs over the back of the horse and lower yourself to the ground gently.